PeerRich/markup/README.md

 right before considering such things.
 However, we have included a visible syntax for line breaks and fenced code blocks.

-Differences from original Markdown
+Differences from original Markup
 ----------------------------------

 There are only a few places where this spec says things that contradict the canonical syntax description:

--   It allows all punctuation symbols to be backslash-escaped, not just the symbols with special meanings in Markdown.
+-   It allows all punctuation symbols to be backslash-escaped, not just the symbols with special meanings in Markup.
 We found that it was just too hard to remember which symbols could be escaped.